 In general, more housing transactions happen in spring and summer than in fall and winter.
 If you’re searching during the warmer months, there’s likely to be more inventory available than in the colder months.

 Home prices follow a similar pattern, rising during the seasonal peak and declining when the housing market slows down.
 So, you may have better luck finding a deal if you’re touring homes during the fall and winter.

 However, the right time to buy isn’t necessarily when the most properties are available or when prices are low.
-It could be any time of the year when you’re in a good financial situation to purchase a home.
+It could be any time of the year when you’re in a good financial position to purchase a home.
 It’s important to consider your own circumstances — such as job opportunities, the impact of moving on your family, and the end date of your rental agreement — when determining the best time to buy a home.

+You also should think about other factors that affect home prices and inventory.
 For example, you might be able to get a better deal on a mortgage when interest rates are low.
 Rates can rise and fall in any season, and you may want to move quickly to lock in a good rate.